DataDog/hiring-engineers/answers.md

 <img src="Screenshots/signingin.png">
 </p>

-As part of this exercise I wanted to install the Datadog Agent on a few different systems – just to make it more interesting, see how easy the agents were to install and understand the breadth of the deployment options.
+As part of this exercise I wanted to install the Datadog Agent on a few different systems to see how easy the agents were to install and understand the breadth of the deployment options.

 Installing agents is simple.
 By navigating to the Integrations > Agents page you are greeted with the below screen